 On 27 September 2019, the Bid Office Dresden 2025 sent the bid book for the title "European Capital of Culture 2025" to the Kulturstiftung der Länder under the motto "Neue Heimat Dresden 2025".

-Curator Michael Schindhelm, the Bid Office Dresden 2025 and many other actors from the Dresden City Society have worked intensively on the strategy and programme in recent months.
+Curator Michael Schindhelm, the Bid Office Dresden 2025 and many other actors from the Dresden City Society had worked intensively on the strategy and programme in recent months.
 The local graphics agency pingundpong designed the 60-page application according to fixed - and uniform - specifications for all applicants.